RMulho/Dissertation/README.md

 require("fda")
 ```

-Load in the library 'ggmap' from github using the devtools package
+Load in the library 'ggmap' from github using the devtools package.

 ``` r
 if(!requireNamespace("devtools")) install.packages("devtools")